bleutzinn/grav-plugin-add-page-by-form/README.md

 			modular.md
 ```

+BTW both modular pages are not required but are mentioned as they could be used to display a collection of draft and reviewed assignments.

 Then the 'Submit article for review' page (with slug `add-new-article`) full content (both frontmatter and content) could look like:

 ```